excaliburjs/excalibur-tiled/README.md

         - "PreventCollision" - all collisions are ignored

 * Text - You may insert excalibur labels within Tiled
-   - In an object layer named "Excalibur"
+   - In an object layer with a custom property "excalibur"=true
    - Create a Tiled Text object

 * Inserted Tiles - You may insert tiles off grid in Tiled
-   - In an object layer named "Excalibur"
+   - In an object layer with a custom property "excalibur"=true
    - Create a Tiled inserted Tile
    - Optionally, to set an Excalibur collision type specify a custom property named "CollisionType" with the value
         - "Fixed" non-movable object